ingo/ingo.github.io/_recipes/german_spent_grain_bread_biertreberbrot.md

 The spent grains add protein, fiber and wonderful malty flavor.
 The bread has a dense, moist texture and is known as biertreberbrot.
 This German recipe for spent grain bread is made with the brewer's spent grain, leftovers from brewing, known as _der biertreber._ The bread made from them is known as _biertreberbrot._

-The spent grain is usually added into a regular dough, along with optional nuts or raisins, which produces a bread with increased protein, fiber, and taste.

 If you have friends or family who like to brew their own beer, let them save the spent grain for you to try your hand at this bread recipe.

 ### Ingredients